 Tragically unfufilled

-That is us, is them
+That is them, that is us

-That is all
+That is all and for evermore

-Will seek only
+Will seek only answers and

-The ending
+The ending of its wars

 And that will be